tejas161/HealthPilot/README.md

 HealthPilot is an AI-powered health advisor focused on **reducing healthcare costs** for users in **India**.
 It helps with cost-saving tips, medicine info, alternatives, and transparent health guidance — making healthcare more affordable and accessible.

+We are also actively developing it to handle billing and maintenance of infrastructure using AI

 ## Tech stack

 - **UI**: Streamlit (chat interface)